-School of the Incarnation logo

-- Solid gray or solid white crew socks without designs, logo, or emblems. - V-neck sweater or vest with School of the Incarnation logo (optional) - Plain black or brown leather belts are to be worn with gray slacks (Pre-K, K & 1 optional)

-The sweater is optional.
+- School shoes (See above) - Winter option-Gray slacks worn with maroon or white knit polo shirt with School of the Incarnation logo. - Summer option-Gray walking shorts and short-sleeve maroon or white knit polo shirt with School of the Incarnation logo - Solid gray or solid white crew socks without designs, logo, or emblems. - V-neck sweater or vest with School of the Incarnation logo (optional) - Plain black or brown leather belts are to be worn with gray slacks (Pre-K, K & 1 optional) - The sweater is optional.
 However, children may not wear a non-uniform sweater or the school sweatshirt over the uniform in class during the winter months.